Global Vision Transformer Pruning with Hessian-Aware Saliency: Additional ablation studies

-We also illustrate the benefit of explicitly single out the head dimension and align the dimensions of each head in structure pruning.
-We show the tradeoff curve between parameter/latency reduction and the accuracy achieved with or without explicit head alignment in Figure~\ref{fig:tradeoff}.
-For models pruned without head alignment, we estimate their latency as if each head are padded with zeros to have the same QK and V dimensions during inference.
-Under a similar accuracy target, though models achieved without head alignment can have a larger model size compression rate, the associated latency speedup is smaller than that achieved with our proposed head-aligned pruning scheme.
+We also illustrate the benefit of head alignment, where we explicitly single out the head dimension and align the dimensions of each head in structure pruning.
+We show the tradeoff curve between latency reduction and the accuracy achieved with or without explicit head alignment in~\cref{fig:tradeoff}.
+For models pruned without head alignment, we estimate their latency as if all heads are padded with zeros to have the same QK and V dimensions during inference.
+Under the same latency target, the accuracy achieved with our proposed head-aligned pruning scheme consistently outperforms that of without head alignment, with up to 0.3\% accuracy gain.